“If music ceases to be wonderful nonsense, it will not console the tormented heart.”

 a deeply silly place

 .
-From 2008-2015, Casey Anderson and I ran the now-defunct Khalija label, on which we released cassettes, CDs and digital material by Mark Trayle, Jason Khan, EVOL, Travis Just + Object Collection, Pierce Warnecke, Scott Cazan, Greg Davis, Tim Perkis, Headboggle & many more.
-In late 2015, we felt that the Khalija project had run its course, so we amicably closed up shop, and remain great friends to this day.
+From 2008-2015, Casey Anderson and I ran the Khalija label, on which we released cassettes, CDs and digital material by Mark Trayle, Jason Khan, EVOL, Travis Just + Object Collection, Pierce Warnecke, Scott Cazan, Greg Davis, Tim Perkis, Headboggle & many more.
+In late 2015, we felt that the Khalija project had run its course, so we amicably closed up shop.
 Khalija now exists solely in an archival capacity, with the majority of releases still available as downloads through the Bandcamp page; physical editions can occasionally be found on Discogs or in used record shops (mostly in California).
 Casey currently operates the label a wave press, so check that out if you feel like it.

 Since 2013, I have been employed professionally with Cargo Collective, the entity which develops and sustains the platform on which this lovely website is built.
 I am very happy to have found a position working alongside such wonderfully interesting people.
 If you need a website, Cargo is the only game in town.
 Subscribing to the Cargo newsletter is also highly recommended, as I find it a reliable source of fascination (particularly the textual bits).